 Where Do Rats Live Inside Our Homes?

 Upon gaining entry, rats establish their nests in secluded areas that offer proximity to food sources and protection from predators.
-They are adept at creating nests from shredded materials found within the home, favoring locations such as wall voids, attic spaces, under floors, within cluttered rooms or garages, behind or beneath appliances, and inside furniture cavities.
+They are adept at creating nests from shredded materials found within the home, favouring locations such as wall voids, attic spaces, under floors, within cluttered rooms or garages, behind or beneath appliances, and inside furniture cavities.
 Rats are nocturnal creatures, spending the day hidden within these nests and emerging at night to forage.

 What Do Rats Eat?